thejayduck/dotfiles/README.md

 - ls -> exa [(aur)](https://archlinux.org/packages/extra/x86_64/exa/)
 - cat -> bat [(aur)](https://archlinux.org/packages/extra/x86_64/bat/)
 - grep -> ripgrep [(aur)](https://archlinux.org/packages/extra/x86_64/ripgrep/)

-## Picom
-In my Picom configuration, I have made several adjustments to achieve a specific visual style.
-I have disabled blurs, shadows, and translucent windows.
-By removing these effects, I aim to create a clean and minimalistic and non-distracting appearance for my desktop.

 ## Rofi
 Rofi is an essential part for my setup, I use it as my application launcher and clipboard.
 Rofi provides a versatile and enhanced functionality to my workflow.
 I utilize the following plugins with Rofi: